 The Code of Ethics was adopted by the NATIONAL ASSOCIATION OF REALTORS® in 1913 and has been amended throughout the years to accommodate the ever-changing industry.
 The local board professional standards review process is one of the most important benefits of REALTOR® membership.
 Those who pledge to uphold the Code, depend on the association to enforce the Code and educate Board members of their obligations of REALTOR® membership.

 The Cincinnati Area Board of Realtors® Professional Standards Committee hears complaints against its REALTOR® members based on the Code of Ethics of the National Association of Realtors®.
+REALTORS® who participate in MLS or otherwise access MLS information through any Board or Association in which they do not hold membership are subject o the Code of Ethics in that Board or Association on the same terms and conditions as Board Members.
+Discipline that may be imposed may be the same as but shall not exceed the discipline that may be imposed on members.
 In order for a complaint to be forwarded to a hearing, the complaint must be in writing, must be filed within 180 days after the facts described in the complaint could have been known in the exercise of reasonable diligence, must allege violations of specific Articles of the Code of Ethics and must state the facts supporting the allegations.

 The procedure for filing a complaint with the Cincinnati Area Board of Realtors® has 3 basic steps.

 Read the Code of Ethics.
 As you read, make notes as to which Article(s) of the Code you believe have been violated by the REALTOR®.
 Please note the actual Article(s) you feel have been violated as well as the Standards of Practice (which may be referenced as support of the alleged violation).
 The Article numbers will need to be included on the formal complaint form as referred to in the second step.